vueuse/vueuse-vite-starter/README.md

 ## More Example

 Enjoy using Vite and VueUse?
-Check out the real-app template [Vitesse](https://github.com/antfu/vitesse)!
+Check out the real world template [Vitesse](https://github.com/antfu/vitesse)!

 ## License